gitter-badger/LUNA-2/README.md

 This program uses a terminal client in front of a mongodb database.
 The current database loaded upon install is rather heavy.
 To mitigate this, a batch of smaller initial databases will be released, along with some logic that will install a database best suited to the host machines resources.
 Improvements will continually be made to make it lighter still.

-Personally, I use this tool everyday to chase down unfamiliar references made during conversation or stumbled upon in a book.
-I can honestly say that it has had a positive effect on me.
-It is a pretty fair attempt at ignorance management.
-In any case, I hope this tool nourishes your hungry mind as it has mine.
 Contributions are welcome.

 Please report all bugs to frtnx@protonmail.com